tschneidereit/proposal-typed-objects/explainer.md

  - Indexed typed member fields: a Struct has as own members an indexed list of typed fields, as given in its [definition](#struct-type-definitions).
  - Possible field types: typed fields can hold values as described in the [section on primitive type definitions](#primitive-type-definitions), or references to other Struct type instances.
  - Named aliases as `prototype` accessors: typed fields can optionally be given a—String or Symbol—name, in which case an accessor is installed on the `prototype`.
- - Untyped members: Struct types can also be given a list of untyped members—both values and accessors—which are installed on its `prototype`.
  - Support for recursive types: Struct types can be forward-declared and filled in later, enabling support for—directly or indirectly—recursive types.
  - Inheritance: Struct types can extend other Struct types (but not other JS classes/constructor functions).
 Additional typed fields are appended to the end of the parent type's indexed list.
- - Prototypes immutable in identity and shape: a Struct type's prototype chain is immutable—`setPrototypeOf` throws—and all prototypes are sealed.
+ - Prototypes are exotic objects which forbid the definition of properties that shadow typed fields, or have numeric index names.
+ - Immutable prototype chain—`[[SetPrototypeOf]]` throws when applied to any members of the `Struct` prototype chain.

 See individual sections for more details on these characteristics.

 ## Type definitions

 The central part of the Typed Objects specification are *type definition objects*, generally called *type definitions* for short.
-Type definitions describe the fixed structure of a value, plus optionally typed and untyped named members.
+Type definitions describe the fixed structure of a value.

 ### Primitive type definitions